pkuzan/aws-basics/lab/aws-basics.md

 ### Generate Spring Boot Application.
-In your browser, navigate to [https://start.spring.io/](https://start.spring.io/) Change the artifact name to ${your-sid}-aws-basics and add Actuator and Rest Repositories dependencies.
+In your browser, navigate to [https://start.spring.io/](https://start.spring.io/) Change the artifact name to ${your-username}-aws-basics and add Actuator and Rest Repositories dependencies.
-Press the Generate Project button and a zip file named ${sid}-aws-basics.zip will be downloaded.
+Press the Generate Project button and a zip file named ${your-username}-aws-basics.zip will be downloaded.
 ![](images/initializr-create.png?raw=true)

-Unzip the ${your-sid}-aws-basics.zip file.
+Unzip the ${your-username}-aws-basics.zip file.
 Open a Command or Terminal
 Change directory to the directory where the zip file was unzipped.
 Execute the following commands.
 ```
 mvn package
-java -jar target/${your-sid}-aws-basics-0.0.1-SNAPSHOT.jar
+java -jar target/${your-username}-aws-basics-0.0.1-SNAPSHOT.jar
 ```

 Insert the URL below into your browser